 Julie: “I get it, too.
 The tongue-speaker who was told to be silent when an interpreter left the assembly can start again when another interpreter came.
 Or the tongue-speaker could pray in the assembly or could prophesy, even if no interpreter is around.”

 Mary: “Otherwise, if we read verse 28 like some people read vv.
-34-35 today, since verse 28 says ‘if there is no one to interpret, let them be silent in church …,’ a man or woman who speaks in tongues would have to be completely silent in the church even for speaking in a normal (no-tongues) way—the person could not pray, not sing, not prophesy, not make announcements, nothing …–unless there was an interpreter present.”
+34-35 today, since verse 28 says ‘if there is no one to interpret, let them be silent in church …,’ a man or woman who speaks in tongues would have to be completely silent (!) in the church even for speaking in a normal (no-tongues) way—the person could not pray, not sing, not prophesy, not make announcements, nothing …–unless there was an interpreter present.
+That would make no sense!”

 Julie: “Oh, yeah.
 And if we read verse 30 like some people read vv.
-34-35 today, since verse 30 says ‘If a revelation is made to someone else sitting nearby, let the first person be silent,’ a man or woman who has prophesied some in church would have to be completely silent afterwards even for speaking other things—they could not read scripture, not sing, not make announcements, nothing at all!”
+34-35 today, since verse 30 says ‘If a revelation is made to someone else sitting nearby, let the first person be silent,’ a man or woman who has prophesied some in church would have to be completely silent afterwards even for speaking other things—they could not read scripture, not sing, not make announcements, nothing at all!
+So ‘be silent’ doesn’t mean to not speak at all!”

 Now, 1 Cor 14:34-35